marcoparello/CTF-Writeups/NahamCon-CTF-2024/web/iDoor.md

 ![](../images/idoor-part-2.png)

 I tried looking through the source code and pressed all the buttons to see if anything would reveal the flag, but nothing came up.
-I then noticed something interesting in the url
+I then noticed something interesting in the URL:

 ![](../images/idoor-part-3.png)

 The challenge description mentioned the use of SHA256 hashing.
 So I put it into a SHA256 decoder online and got a decoded message of 11, which lines up with the customer id.
 I then wondered if I could “snoop” on different cameras by putting in different hashes?

-I inserted `4a44dc15364204a80fe80e9039455cc1608281820fe2b24f1e5233ade6af1dd5` (the SHA256 hash for 10) in the url where the SHA256 hash for 11 and pressed enter:
+I inserted `4a44dc15364204a80fe80e9039455cc1608281820fe2b24f1e5233ade6af1dd5` (the SHA256 hash for 10) in the URL where the SHA256 hash for 11 was and pressed enter:

 ![](../images/idoor-part-5.png)